Are Deepfakes Protected by the First Amendment?

 A cheap fake is like a deepfake but involves more hands-on manipulation.
 Examples include simple — but slightly crude — face swapping, strategic editing of real footage, and speeding up or slowing down of video or audio.

 Two famous examples of cheap fakes involve U.S. Rep. Nancy Pelosi when she was speaker of the House.
-In one, a video from the State of the Union address was edited to make it appear that Pelosi ripped up a copy of then-President Donald Trump’s speech in front of a former Tuskegee Airman - which many cited as an act of disrespect toward Trump and the airman.
-She did rip up the speech – only it was an hour later, after the State of the Union had ended.
-In the other, actual video footage was slowed by 25% to make it look like she was slurring her words, giving the impression that she was drunk or incapacitated.
+In one, a video from the State of the Union address was edited to make it appear that Pelosi ripped up a copy of then-President Donald Trump’s speech in front of a former Tuskegee Airman — which many cited as an act of disrespect toward Trump and the airman.
+She did rip up the speech — only it was an hour later, after the State of the Union had ended and not while Trump was honoring the airman.
+In the second example, actual video footage was slowed by 25% to make it look like she was slurring her words during a separate event, giving the impression that she was drunk or incapacitated.

 Both cheap fakes and deepfakes attempt to distort reality.
 Both rely on real images, and both can be hard to spot.
 But deepfakes can be hard to spot and easy to create via AI.